asengupta/avishek.net/_posts/2021-05-08-quadratic-optimisation-theory.md

 The **supremum** is defined for all functions even if the maximum does not exist for a function, and is equal to the maximum if it does exist.

-## Preliminary: Pointwise Infimum and Pointwise Supremum
+## Pointwise Infimum and Pointwise Supremum
 The **pointwise infimum** of two functions $$f_1(x)$$ and $$f_2(x)$$ is defined as thus:

 $$